What is the maximum 401(k) contribution?

-In 2020, the limit on annual contributions to an IRA remains at $6,000.
-The additional catch-up contribution limit for individuals 50 years old and over remains at $1,000.
+In 2021, the limit on annual contributions to an IRA remains unchanged at $6,000.
+The additional catch-up contribution limit for individuals 50 years old and over also remains unchanged at $1,000.
 The total contribution limit is $7,000 for employees 50 years old and older.

 Want to help your employees make the most of their retirement savings vehicles as they head into the home stretch?
 Let them know that if they’re age 50 or older at the end of the calendar year, they can make a $6,000 catch-up contribution to their employer-sponsored plan and an additional $1,000 contribution to their IRA in 2019.
 For more information please see additional details from the IRS on catch-up contributions.